louimagona/alx-low_level_programming/0x0A-argc_argv/README.md

 2. Write a program that prints the number of arguments passed into it.

 Your program should print a number, followed by a new line

+3. Write a program that prints all arguments it receives.

+All arguments should be printed, including the first one Only print one argument per line, ending with a new line